About the BU Libraries

 The African Studies Library (ASL) is a collection of multidisciplinary resources for the study of Africa, including social sciences and humanities, sciences (especially public health), and subjects in nearly every academic discipline.

-The Alumni Medical Library serves the faculty, staff, and students of BU’s Schools of Medicine, Dental Medicine, and Public Health, as well as the Boston Medical Center.
+The Alumni Medical Library serves the faculty, staff, and students of BU’s Schools of Medicine, Dental Medicine, and Public Health.

 The Michael D. Papagiannis Astronomy Library’s collection supports BU’s astronomy and astrophysics programs as well as research conducted by faculty and staff of the Astronomy Department, the Center for Space Physics, and the Institute for Astrophysical Research.

-The HGARC is a major resource for researchers, biographers, historians, producers, and students.
+The Howard Gotlieb Archival Research Center is a major resource for researchers, biographers, historians, producers, and students.
 The collections vary in size and content and contain a variety of manuscripts, drafts, galleys, notes, notebooks, journals, diaries, scrapbooks, reviews, photographs, memorabilia, and personal and professional correspondence.